OctopusDeploy/blog/blog/2025-05/design-journey-kubernetes-live-status/index.md

 We also decided to combine the Argo CD sync and health status to simplify it for users.

 We ended up with 2 sets of live statuses, one for applications and one for Kubernetes objects.

-[Application status screenshot]

 ## Evolving with user feedback